 Included with entry to the Gardens.
 Save on the price of your ticket when you book online

 Visit Rebecca's Life in Death exhibition, and weave your way through the hanging garlands of flowers.
-The garlands are made up from her personal collection of plants and flowers dried and preserved over a six year period.
+The garlands are made up from her personal collection of flowers dried and preserved over a six year period.

-Dr Sherwood will introduce you to a seasonal selection of contemporary botanical paintings from her extensive art collection.
+Dr Shirley Sherwood will introduce you to a seasonal selection of contemporary botanical paintings from her extensive art collection.
 The exhibition features paintings of fruit and plants from around the world.

 Sensory walk for people with sight loss – Sunday 8 October, 11.30am and 2pm – booking essential

 Discovery bus tours for people with walking difficulties – Tuesday 10 October, 11.30am and 2pm – booking essential

 Walks for people with dementia – Tuesday 17 October, 10.30am from Victoria Gate, walk lasts up to one hour

 Documenting the work of Rebecca Louise Law who uses preserved flowers to create her sculptures.